 If you were a student of science or commerce in school, you might have studied all of it, and the book is a great start to refresh in depth what you have already known.
 There are a lot of quick to recall images and graphics on the sides.

-To keep you hooked on this book, you will find some good real-life examples.
+You will find some good real-life examples to keep you hooked on this book.
 Overall, this is a fantastic book to launch your journey in data science.

 Also Read: Introduction to Data Science and Analytics